0nix/ggj21/twine/scriptstuff.md

 #### Day 1

-Surveillance starts at 1500 hours on a Tuesday, March 9th.
+Surveillance starts at 1500 hours on a Wednesday, March 9th.

 You observe Nadine Leitzka, washing dishes in the kitchen.
 She hums a tune you can't quite make through the microphone and the noise of the rushing water.